hpchud/vccjs/README.md

 npm test
 ```

 You will see some errors and warnings, this is normal - some tests are testing for errors!

-Some tests require root privileges to run and these will fail. **Do not run the tests as root on your real system.** They should be run in a container or otherwise disposable environment as they modify system files like `/etc/resolv.conf`.
+### Contributing

 We would love to recieve pull requests and bug reports.